benjamincrozat/legacy-blog/posts/20-best-web-hosting-providers-laravel-forge.md

 In order for Laravel Forge to provision and manage your servers, you need to have full power over it.

-**Get an hosting with SSH and admin access.** Therefore, shared hostings don't work.
+**Get a VPS (Virtual Private Server) or a dedicated machine with full SSH access.**

-Prefer a VPS (Virtual Private Server) or a dedicated machine.
+Shared or managed hostings won't cut it for this job.

 ## The best web hosting providers for Laravel Forge